Neo Universe: 2004: four-year-old season

 Neo Universe remained in training as a four-year-old but made only two appearances.
-In April he won the Group Two Osaka Cup over ten furlongs, beating the eight-year-old gelding Magnaten by a head.
+In April he won the Group Two Osaka Hai over ten furlongs, beating the eight-year-old gelding Magnaten by a head.
 In the following month he was moved up in distance to contest the spring running of the Tennō Shō over two miles and finished unplaced behind Ingrandire.
 Neo Universe sustained an injury to his right foreleg and was retired from racing at a ceremony at Sapporo Racecourse in September 2004.

 Stud record

 Neo Universe was retired to become a breeding stallion at the Shadai Stallion Station in Hokkaido.
 He has become a leading sire in Japan, His first crop of foals produced Logi Universe (Tokyo Yūshun) and Unrivaled (Satsuki Shō) while his second included the Arima Kinen and Dubai World Cup winner Victoire Pisa.
+Neo Universe also sired Queen Elizabeth II Cup winner Neorealism.

-In addition, Neo Universe is also the damsire of 2017 NHK Mile Cup winner Aerolithe, as well as Le Vent Se Leve, winner of the 2018 Champions Cup.
+In addition, Neo Universe is also the damsire of 2017 NHK Mile Cup winner Aerolithe, as well as Le Vent Se Leve, winner of the 2018 Champions Cup, as well as the 2023 UAE Derby winner Derma Sotogake.